 Affordable: These colleges provide good quality education at an affordable cost which doesn’t create a burden on the students as well as their parents.

 Relevance: Everyone demands trained professionals in order to carry out work.
-These type of colleges play a big role in developing technical and vocational skills for international students.
+These types of colleges play a big role in developing technical and vocational skills for international students.
 For eg- green technology is an emerging field and it will require its workers to be trained in different and new ways.

-Personalized attention: These colleges are smaller in size than traditional universities which gives them an advantage of more personalized attention and one on one talk with the instructors.
+Personalized attention: These colleges are smaller in size than traditional universities which gives them an advantage of more personalized attention and on one talk with the instructors.
 Also, students can take up as long to understand a topic fully in order to move up at their own pace.

 Type of Courses Offered